-- P4.6 billion mark-to-market loss on AFS - P0.5 billion additional actuarial losses taken up in compliance with PAS 19
+- P4.6 billion mark-to-market loss on AFS - P0.5 billion additional actuarial losses taken up in compliance with PAS 19.

 - The Bank's consolidated assets expanded to P328.3 billion as of December 31, 2012, P16.7 billion or 6.0% higher compared to P311.6 billion as of December 31, 2011.
-Significant changes (more than 5%) in assets were registered in the following accounts: - Loans and Receivables grew by 14.8% or P18.1 billion, from P125.6 billion to P144.2 billion, attributable mainly to new loan releases during the period. - Available for Sale Investments increased by P14.7 billion, from P52.3 billion to P67.0 billion, attributed mainly to purchases of government securities. - Investment Properties decreased from P18.5 billion to P15.5 billion, primarily due to sale of foreclosed properties and provision for loss on a certain property which was destroyed by fire. - Due from Other Banks decreased by P2.4 billion, from P6.4 billion to P4.0 billion. - Financial Assets at Fair Value Through Profit or Loss was lower by P2.9 billion, from P6.9 billion to P4.0 billion, attributed mainly to the sale of various investment securities. - Interbank Loans Receivable decreased by P5.6 billion, from P17.1 billion to P11.5 billion, in view of lower interbank lending. - Other Assets declined by ₽0.3 billion, from ₽2.1 billion to ₽1.8 billion. - The consolidated liabilities increased by P14.0 billion, from P277.7 billion as of December 31, 2011 to P291.7 billion as of December 31, 2012.
+Significant changes (more than 5%) in assets were registered in the following accounts: - Loans and Receivables grew by 14.8% or P18.1 billion, from P125.6 billion to P144.2 billion, attributable mainly to new loan releases during the period. - Available for Sale Investments increased by P14.7 billion, from P52.3 billion to P67.0 billion, attributed mainly to purchases of government securities. - Investment Properties decreased from P18.5 billion to P15.5 billion, primarily due to sale of foreclosed properties and provision for loss on a certain property which was destroyed by fire. - Due from Other Banks decreased by P2.4 billion, from P6.4 billion to P4.0 billion. - Financial Assets at Fair Value Through Profit or Loss was lower by P2.9 billion, from P6.9 billion to P4.0 billion, attributed mainly to the sale of various investment securities. - Interbank Loans Receivable decreased by P5.6 billion, from P17.1 billion to P11.5 billion, in view of lower interbank lending. - Other Assets increased by ₽0.3 billion, from ₽2.1 billion to ₽1.8 billion. - The consolidated liabilities increased by P14.0 billion, from P277.7 billion as of December 31, 2011 to P291.7 billion as of December 31, 2012.
 Major changes in liability accounts were as follows:

-- Deposit Liabilities increased by \$\mathbb{P}3.3\$ billion, from \$\mathbb{P}237.5\$ billion to \$\mathbb{P}240.8\$ billion, attributed mainly to the \$\mathbb{P}8.1\$ billion increase in savings deposits partly offset by the \$\mathbb{P}1.7\$ billion and \$\mathbb{P}3.1\$ billion reductions in demand and time deposits. - Bills and Acceptances Payable increased by P4.6 billion, from P8.5 billion to P13.1 billion, mainly accounted for by BSP rediscounting and various borrowings from other banks. - Subordinated Debt increased by P3.5 billion, from P6.4 billion to P9.9 billion.
-On May 9, 2012, the Bank issued P3.5 billion of Unsecured Subordinated Notes to finance asset growth and strengthen the Bank's capital base. - Other liabilities increased by P2.6 billion, from P14.7 billion to P17.3 billion, mainly due to the accrual of provision for loss on certain court cases, additional insurance liability of the Bank's subsidiary, PNB General Insurers Co., Inc., and increment in accounts payable on certain collection arrangements. - The consolidated equity stood at P36.6 billion as of December 31, 2012, up by P4.7 billion from P31.9 billion as of December 31, 2011.
-The increase in capital accounts was accounted for mainly by the P4.7 billion net income for the year ended December 31, 2012.
+- Deposit Liabilities increased by P3.3 billion, from P237.5 billion to P240.8 billion, attributed mainly to the P8.1 billion increase in savings deposits partly offset by the P1.7 billion and P3.1 billion reductions in demand and time deposits. - Bills and Acceptances Payable increased by P4.6 billion, from P8.5 billion to P13.1 billion, mainly accounted for by BSP rediscounting and various borrowings from other banks. - Subordinated Debt increased by P3.5 billion, from P6.4 billion to P9.9 billion.
+On May 9, 2012, the Bank issued P3.5 billion of Unsecured Subordinated Notes to finance asset growth and strengthen the Bank's capital base. - Other liabilities increased by P2.6 billion, from P14.7 billion to P17.3 billion, mainly due to the accrual of provision for loss on certain court cases, additional insurance liability of the Bank's subsidiary, PNB General Insurers Co., Inc., and increment in accounts payable on certain collection arrangements. - The consolidated equity stood at \$\mathbb{P}36.6\$ billion as of December 31, 2012, up by \$\mathbb{P}4.7\$ billion from \$\mathbb{P}31.9\$ billion as of December 31, 2011.
+The increase in capital accounts was accounted for mainly by the \$\mathbb{P}4.7\$ billion net income for the year ended December 31, 2012.
 As mentioned in item 1 above, Surplus as of December 31, 2012 and December 31, 2011 are already net of SPV losses previously being deferred in accordance with the SPV Law.